biagiocornacchia/bloom-filters-in-mapreduce/README.md

 - `output_dir` is the name of the output directory
 - `100000` is the number of lines of each split
 - `0.0001` is the p value chosen
 - `1`  is the version to put into execution for the job2.
 In the version `1` the Mapper emits an array of bloom filters exploiting the in-mapper combiner pattern.
-In the version version `2` the Mapper emits the bit positions (set to one) of the bloom filter.
+In the version `2` the Mapper emits the bit positions (set to one) of the bloom filter.

 ## Spark Execution